sahib/brig/docs/tutorial/mounts.rst

 Mounting repositories
 ---------------------

-Using those specialized ``brig`` commands might not feel very seamless, especially when being used to tools like file browsers.
-And indeed, those commands are only supposed to serve as a low-level way of interacting with ``brig`` and as means for scripting own workflows.
+Using commands like ``brig cp`` might not feel very seamless, especially when being used to tools like file browsers.
+And indeed, those commands are only supposed to serve as a low-level way of interacting with ``brig`` and as way for scripting own, more elaborate workflows.

-For your daily workflow it is far easier to mount all files known to ``brig`` to a directory of your choice and use it with your normal tools.
+For your daily workflow it is far easier to mount all files known to ``brig`` to a directory of your choice and use it with the tools you are used to.
 To accomplish that ``brig`` supports a FUSE filesystem that can be controlled via the ``mount`` and ``fstab`` commands.
 Let's look at ``brig mount``:

 .. code-block:: bash